 - b) Peak Location.
 The in-phase conductor peak location is shown on the plan by a circle in the appropriate location.
 In the case of broad conductors or closely spaced multiple conductor zones there may be more than one peak, in which event all major peaks are shown.
 If a conductor is of short half width there may be no room for a half width bar and only the peak circle will be shown.
-A conductor which is likely man-made will be indicated by an X rather than by a circle. - In-Phase and Out-of-Phase Amplitudes.
+A conductor which is likely man-made will be indicated by an X rather than by a circle. - c) In-Phase and Out-of-Phase Amplitudes.
 These amplitudes are scaled from the EM traces and noted in parts per million.
-On the flight plan, opposite each peak location (circle) will be given the peak in-phase and out-of-phase amplitudes (see below). - d) Conductor Coding.
-Conductor intersections are graded in electrical categories 1, 2, and 3, based on the in-phase amplitude but taking into account the terrain clearance.
+On the flight plan, opposite each peak location (circle) will be given the peak in-phase amplitude and the ratio of peak in-phase to peak out-of-phase response (see below). - d) Conductor Coding.
+Conductor intersections are graded in electrical categories 1, 2 and 3, based on the in-phase amplitude but taking into account the terrain clearance.
 For tabular bodies such as sheet-like ore deposits, strata bound conductors and overburden, their response drops off almost in accordance with the inverse cube power of the elevation.
-Assuming an average 50 ft. of overburden, a category 1 conductor has a peak in-phase response equivalent to 350 p.p.m. or over at 100 ft. bird terrain clearance.
-A category 2 conductor has a peak in-phase response under similar conditions of between 100 p.p.m. and 350 p.p.m.
-A category 3 conductor has an equivalent peak in-phase response of less than 100 p.p.m.
+Assuming an average 50 ft. of overburden, a category 1 conductor has a peak in-phase response equivalent to 350 p. p. m. or over at 100 ft. bird terrain clearance.
+A category 2 conductor has a peak in-phase response under similar conditions of between 100 p. p. m. and 350 p. p. m.
+A category 3 conductor has an equivalent peak in-phase response of less than 100 p. p. m.

-The respective peak circles are shaded to reflect their electrical category, with category I fully shaded, category 2 half shaded and category 3 unshaded.
+The respective peak circles are shaded to reflect their electrical category, with category 1 fully shaded, category 2 half shaded and category 3 unshaded.

-The ratio of peak in-phase over peak out-of-phase amplitudes is indicative of a conductivity-size factor for the conductor.
-Generally, high conducting bodies such as massive sulphides or graphite and sea-water, etc., have ratios of 3 or over.
+For each conductor peak the ratio of peak in-phase to peak out-of-phase amplitude is calculated and plotted on the plan.
+This ratio is indicative of a conductivity-size factor for the conductor.
+Large, high conducting bodies such as massive sulphides or graphite and seawater, etc., generally have ratios of 3 or over.
 Moderate conductivity-size bodies will have ratios between 1 and 3.
 Poor conductivity bodies (e.g. most overburden and some sulphide and graphitic zones) will have ratios of less than 1.
 In areas where there is a clear differentiation in conductivity between the targets of potential economic interest and other possible conductors, the ratio is a diagnostic feature.
 In some areas, however, there is an overlap of conductivity ranges and then the ratio cannot be too rigidly relied upon.